Tobi823/ffupdater/README.md

 ## Firefox-Updater

-An Android app to install and update:
+Download, install and update these browsers from Mozilla:
  - [Firefox Browser / Fennec Release](https://play.google.com/store/apps/details?id=org.mozilla.firefox)
  - [Firefox Focus](https://play.google.com/store/apps/details?id=org.mozilla.focus)
  - [Firefox Klar](https://play.google.com/store/apps/details?id=org.mozilla.klar)
  - [Firefox Lite](https://play.google.com/store/apps/details?id=org.mozilla.rocket)
  - [Firefox Preview / Fenix](https://play.google.com/store/apps/details?id=org.mozilla.fenix)
- on your device without using the Google Play Store.

-The app can check periodically for updates and will display a notification when an update is available.
+FFUpdater will check periodically for updates and will display a notification when an update is available.
+This feature itself can be disabled and the check frequency can be changed.

+Security measures:
+ - only HTTPS connections
+ - check fingerprint of the downloaded file
+ - check fingerprint of the installed app

+You can find the APK certificate fingerprints on multiple website - e.g. apkmirror.com I did my best to make the app as secure as possible - feel free to double-check it in the source code.

+Important: I removed Fennec Beta and Fennec Nightly because they are outdated - I will add Fenix Beta and Fenix Nightly soon.

 ## Deprecated browsers